 After earning his fortune in the shoe industry at the turn of the 20th century, Tom Plant focused his attention on the Ossipee Mountains in Moultonborough, New Hampshire.
 In 1913-1914, Tom and his wife Olive built a unique and stunning country estate, which they called Lucknow.
 The property spanned 6,300 acres and featured a 16-room Arts and Crafts mansion, stable and six-car garage, two gatehouses, a greenhouse, a golf course and tennis court, a man-made lake, a boathouse on Lake Winnipesaukee, and miles of carriage and bridle trails.
 For several years the Plants enjoyed a luxurious lifestyle at Lucknow, with state-of-the-art amenities, beautiful hand-made furnishings, and a large staff to run the estate.

 Blending the Traditional and Modern

 The Lucknow mansion is an unusual example of Arts and Crafts architecture in New England, expressing the aesthetic movement’s philosophy of living in harmony with nature.
-Designed by architect J. Williams Beal of Boston, the mansion was built with cutting edge materials like steel beams, poured concrete, and terra cotta architectural blocks.
-The state-of-the-art amenities throughout the house include central vacuum, ammonia-brine refrigeration, and a house-wide interphone system.
+Designed by architect J. Williams Beal of Boston, the mansion was built with cutting-edge materials like steel beams, poured concrete, and terra cotta architectural blocks.
+The state-of-the-art amenities throughout the house include a central vacuum, ammonia-brine refrigeration, and a house-wide interphone system.

 Despite these modern features, the home was designed to harmonize with its surroundings, using natural and sometimes local materials like Maine white oak timbers or local rhyolite and Conway pink granite for the stone veneer.
 These natural elements created a rustic, handcrafted look that best fit into the Arts and Crafts aesthetic.
 The overall design draws upon global architectural traditions and celebrates the work of the craftsmen that built the home.